vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 ## Options <a id="options"></a>

-The following sections each correspond to an entry in the Security page of the Create Virtual Container Host wizard if you select the **Registry Access** tab.
-The **Registry Access** tab is only visible when the **Enable secure access to this VCH** is set to the green ON position.
+The following sections each correspond to an entry in the **Registry Access** page of the Create Virtual Container Host wizard.
 Each section also includes a description of the corresponding `vic-machine create` option.

 Certain options in this section are exposed in the `vic-machine create` help if you run `vic-machine create --extended-help`, or `vic-machine create -x`.

+**NOTE**: In vSphere Integrated Containers 1.3.0, the registry access settings are located in a tab in the **Security** page of the Create Virtual Container Host wizard, that is visible when **Enable secure access to this VCH** is set to the green ON position.
+From version 1.3.1 onwards, the registry access settings are in a separate page.

 ### Whitelist Registry Mode <a id="whitelist-registry"></a>